gazalk/benchmarks_pdb/README.md

 ../pdb3zhv.ent, Fatal error: Cannot extract field 'charge' in
 <|HETATM25082 MG    MG A2002      -3.402  18.399 -47.244  1.00 27.31          MG+2|>
 ```
 This lead us to believe that ESBTL throws a fatal error when it is unable to extract 'charge'.
-Hopefully, this can be corrected in coming updates of the software.
+A total of 132 errors were encountered. hopefully, this can be corrected in coming updates of the software.

 ### Victor C++